gauravsoni119/postify/answers.md

 - We can use `CDN` to serve the static assets from the edge locations that are closer to user.
 - We can set `cache headers` to enable browser for caching the static assets.
+- We can use `http2` protocol to send data faster over network

 ## Question 5